Back To All

 Production or Operational Metrics

-These software metrics measure and highlight how software is running in production and how effective the development team is at maintaining it.
+These software developer performance metrics measure and highlight how software is running in production and how effective the development team is at maintaining it.

 6. Active Days